IBERO-AMERICAN CONFERENCE ON THE SDGs

 - Generate useful knowledge products that will also serve to focus the topics and provide an incentive for speakers before and after the event.

-- Position the event as one of the main events on the SDGs this year.
+- Position the event as one of the main events on the SDGs of 2018.

 - Attract internationally renowned speakers.

 - Provide continuity to the work undertaken and the relationships established once the Conference has finished.